rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 "Big" requests, like refreshing a "useful" file export, require much more time to run.

 When I first joined this team one had to wait however long it took (30 seconds to 5 minutes) for these "big" requests to complete.
-So where possible I created a periodic `Python` job to pre-generate the output of these "big" requests so this wait time could be skipped -
+So one of the first things I did was create a periodic `Python` job to pre-generate the output of these "big" requests so this wait time could be skipped -

 ![useful-files-to-user-via-database-entry.svg](/assets/images/2023-11-16-stationmanager/useful-files-to-user-via-database-entry.svg)